 There are three parts to solving your pain:

 - The first is to understand chronic pain.
 It is a neurological problem that is different than acute pain.
-It is sensed only in the emotional, not the pain center, of the brain.

 Trapped by Pain

 When you continue to be trapped by pain (or any life circumstance) you will become frustrated and angry.
 Anger results from loss of control.
 Any time you cannot fulfill a basic need such as air, food, or water you will become anxious then angry.
 Not being in pain is a basic need.
-Anger stimulates the body’s physiological response to meet that need.
+Maslow’s miss Anger stimulates the body’s physiological response to meet that need.
 Therefore anger is anxiety with a chemical kick.
 Now the adrenaline levels really are elevated, which does improve your chances of solving a given problem.
 But it destroys the quality of your life, especially your close relationships.
 A terrible vicious cycle ensues – more pain, more adrenaline, more pain, and so on.
 Where and how does it stop?
 For most people it does not and it consumes them and everything around them.
 It is the worst part of the human experience.
 Your Hand Stuck Over the Stove

 As chronic pain always creates anxiety and frustration they are neurologically linked.
 Neuroscientists have a saying, “Neurons that fire together, wire together.”